• 01616 966 229

 I received full pay whilst I was off, do I still have to claim?

-Even if full pay has been received during a period of absence there may still be a claim to be made, but on behalf of your employer; this is referred to as ‘employer’s recoupment’.
+Even if you have received full Company Sick Pay during your absence, there may still be a claim to be made, but on behalf of your employer; this is referred to as ‘employer’s recoupment’.
 Many employment contracts include a clause that allows employers to recover sick pay when a claim is being made against a third party.
 It is important that this is considered to make sure that you as an injured person are not in breach of your employment contract, which could leave you responsible for those sums.

 Claiming loss of earnings if you are self-employed

-As a self-employed person, your calculation for lost earnings will depend on whether you are a sole trader, in a partnership, or a director of a limited company.
-You will be asked to provide copies of your HMRC self-assessment tax returns and profit and loss accounts to evidence your earnings.
-You will also be asked for details of the time you have had off work, and the actual loss of profit you have suffered.
-It is also helpful if you can provide evidence of lost or cancelled work which you would have undertaken but for your injuries.
+As a self-employed person, your calculation for lost earnings will depend on whether you are a sole trader, a contractor, in a partnership, or a director of a limited company.
+You will be asked to provide copies of your HMRC self-assessment tax returns and profit and loss accounts (if applicable) to evidence your earnings.
+If you have an accountant, they will be able to assist you with this.
+You will also be asked for details of the time you have had off work, and the actual loss of you have suffered.
+It is particularly helpful if you can provide evidence of contracts, and lost or cancelled work, which you would have undertaken, but for your injuries.

 I haven’t yet been able to return to my job, can I still claim?

 If you have not been able to return to work or have had to change jobs as a result of your injuries, then you could be entitled to a significant claim for loss of earnings.
-Ultimately any head of loss must be supported by medical evidence.
-An expert will be instructed to prepare a report on your injuries, and they will provide their opinion on the symptoms you have suffered, the affect it has had on your work (as well as other areas of your life), and comment on whether your absence from work was directly caused by the accident.
-If you have been unable to return to work for an unrelated reason it is still possible to claim for your loss of earnings, but only for the period which was caused by the accident.
+Ultimately, any head of loss must be supported by medical evidence.
+A medical expert will be instructed to prepare a report on your injuries, and they will provide their opinion on the symptoms you have suffered, the affect it has had on your work (as well as other areas of your life), and comment on whether your absence from work was directly caused by the accident.
+The type of medical expert will depend on the symptoms you have suffered as a result of the accident, which have prevented you from working.
+If you have been unable to return to work for an unrelated reason, it is still possible to claim for your loss of earnings, but only for the period which was caused by the accident.

 What about work in the future?

 If you have suffered a serious injury, it is standard practice for a medical expert to provide their opinion as to whether you are disadvantaged on the open labour market due to your accident-related injuries.
-This would mean that if you were out of work and looking for another job, it would likely take you longer to secure one as the range of jobs open to you would have reduced.
+This would mean that if you were out of work and looking for another job, it would likely take you longer to secure one as the potential range of jobs open to you is more limited due to your injury.
 In this situation it is possible to bring a claim for this potential loss of earnings capacity, termed a ‘Smith v Manchester’ award.
+For this head of claim to succeed, it is necessary to show not just that you are disadvantaged, but also that there is a real risk that you will lose your job.
 This is an often-disputed head of claim which is why it is always important to get legal advice.

 Pension loss